Infinite-Nomic/Infinite-Nomic/rules.md

 A player gains 5 points when they provide proof of reaching a geohashing location from that day.
 Geohashing locations are defined from the algorithm contained in the comic strip at xkcd.com/426.
 Recommended is visiting the url geohashing.info to find the daily geohashing location.

+** Rule 12 **
+Each player may own items.
+Items exist as representatives of objects or other entities that a player may possess.
+Items have various properties unique to each individual item or its copies.